 - Your Protected Health Information.
-We refer to your mental, behavioral, medical and other health care information as “protected health information” or “PHI.”
+We refer to your mental, behavioral, substance abuse, medical and other health care information as “protected health information” or “PHI.”
 PHI is health information we have collected in our records from you or received from other health care providers, health plans or the county.
 It may include information about your past, present or future physical or mental health or condition.
 For example, PHI in your records could include your diagnosis, treatment plan or evaluations.
 PHI also includes information about payment for services.

 - Confidentiality of Your PHI.
 Your PHI is confidential.
 We are required to maintain the confidentiality of your PHI by the following federal and Pennsylvania laws.

 - The Health Insurance Portability and Accountability Act of 1996.
 The Department of Health and Human Services issued the following regulations: “Standards for Privacy of Individually Identifiable Health Information.”
 We call these regulations the “HIPAA Privacy Regulations.”
 We may not use or disclose your PHI except as required or permitted by the HIPAA Privacy Regulations.
 The HIPAA Privacy Regulations require us to comply with Pennsylvania laws that are more stringent and provide greater protection for your PHI.